mattppal/blog/src/content/blog/data-ai-ratings.md

 - Get into a super long line and end up in the wrong talk.
 - Get into a line where the talk reached capacity and I wasn't allowed in 😢.

-To the credit of the organizers, this was completely fixed on the second day, but I feel like this is something to have in check _before_ day 1.
+To the credit of the organizers, this was completely fixed on the second day, but I feel like this is something to have on day 1.

-Additionally, presentations not only had no standing room, but standing was entirely disallowed (fire code was blamed?).
-There's plenty of sitting at conferences, so it's nice to sometimes stand and watch a talk.
+Another observation: presentations not only had no standing room, but standing was entirely disallowed (fire code was blamed?).
+There's plenty of sitting at conferences, so it's nice to stand and watch a talk sometimes.
 Oh well 🤷‍♂️.

 That being said, I found most of the speakers fantastic and the content great.
 I _love_ the data community and I'm so grateful to learn from such bright minds.

-I think my favorite talk was by Oz Katz, of [lakeFS](https://lakefs.io/): _Delta-rs, Apache Arrow, Polars, WASM: Is Rust the Future of Analytics?_
+I think my favorite talk was by Oz Katz of [lakeFS](https://lakefs.io/): _Delta-rs, Apache Arrow, Polars, WASM: Is Rust the Future of Analytics?_

 It was both funny and informative.
-While I'm skeptical of Rust as a replacement for Python, Rust-based Python packages are already changing the game 🐻‍❄️.
-I think the solutions Oz presented in WebAssembly (WASM) warrant a further look.
+While I'm skeptical of Rust as a replacement for Python, Rust-backed Python packages are already changing the game 🐻‍❄️.
+I also think the solutions Oz presented in WebAssembly (WASM) warrant a further look.
 This tech is _so_ under the radar (my coworker and I had no idea what WASM stood for), but seems super useful.

 ## 🎉 Events & Socialization